Isa-khan/Isa-Khan/README.md

-I'm Isa, a passionate geomatics student at the University of Waterloo 🎓, with a keen interest in combining Geomatics with software engineering.
+I'm Isa, a passionate Geomatics student at the University of Waterloo 🎓, with a keen interest in combining Geomatics with software engineering.
 I'm fascinated by the intersection of geospatial data analysis and programming.
 I also have a profound interest in the context of networks and cybersecurity.
 Alongside my geomatics studies, I'm also enthusiastic about web development and consider myself a full-stack developer.
 I enjoy leveraging my skills to build interactive and visually appealing web applications.
 Looking forward to exploring the exciting possibilities where geomatics, geospatial data-science, GIS, software development, and cybersecurity converge!

 <h3> 👨‍💻 Languages I use</h3>